Terms of Business

 8.4 We reserve the right to charge interest on bills which are unpaid after one month.
 The rate of interest will be that prevailing in the Courts on unpaid judgments (currently 8%).
 If interest is charged, a daily rate of interest will be calculated.
 The interest element of any payments received will be deducted before reducing any principal due.

-8.5 If any payment on account is not made or a bill is not settled in accordance with these terms, we reserve the right to decline to act further.
+8.5 If any payment on account is not made or a bill is not settled in accordance with these terms, we reserve the right to decline to act further for you.

 Concerns over your bill